hbouzourdaz/HakimHub/README.md

 ## 🖋️ Design & Typography
 The ecosystem uses a premium aesthetic with **Olive Green** tonal palettes.
-- **Default Font:** [Baloo Bhaijaan 2](https://fonts.google.com/specimen/Baloo+Bhaijaan+2) is used as the primary font for its professional and elegant look in both Arabic and Latin scripts.

 ## 📦 Software Catalog